Fil-Estate Properties, Inc. vs. Homena-Valencia

 - Procedural Issues:

-- Whether the special civil action for certiorari filed by petitioners before the Court of Appeals was timely lodged within the 60-day period prescribed by Section 4, Rule 65 of the Rules of Court.
+- Whether the petitioners' special civil action for certiorari before the CA was timely filed within the 60-day period under Section 4, Rule 65

 - Substantive Issues:

 - Whether the "fresh period rule" announced in Neypes v.
-Court of Appeals could be retroactively applied to cases where the period for appeal had lapsed prior to September 14, 2005 when Neypes was promulgated.
+Court of Appeals may be retroactively applied to cases where the period for appeal lapsed prior to September 14, 2005

 Ruling